rrsolomon/DailyJournalChallengeScrivenerTemplate/README.md

-# DailyJournalChallengeScrivenerTemplate
+# Daily Journal Challenge Scrivener Template
-A simplistic Scrivener template that is designed for daily journaling
+A simplistic Scrivener template that is designed for daily journaling.